GDSC-IGDTUW-Autumn-of-Code-2022/dsa-foundation/Palindromic String/README.md

 #### Step 1 (Case 1)

-When y==1, so only 1 uniue character and x!=1, in that case I can print a certain character x times.
+When y==1, so only 1 unique character and x!=1, in that case I can print a certain character x times.
 In this case, I have printed "a".

 if y==1 and x!=1:
         for i in range(x):